 ABPNS Certification for those on the ABNS track who have just completed their fellowship:

 - Pediatric written examination: Application for the ABPNS pediatric written focused practice examination is now available to all neurosurgeons currently completing (or who have previously completed) an ACPNF-accredited fellowship.
-Applicants are encouraged to take the exam in May toward the end of their fellowship.
-Applicants should apply to take the exam within one year of completing the fellowship, and the exam should be passed no later than one year after their application.
+Applicants are encouraged to take the exam in June, toward the end of their fellowship.
+The ABPNS will initiate contact with ACPNF fellows during their fellowship year.
+In May the ABPNS will provide access to the application and registration page.
+For those who do not take the exam during fellowship year, they are allowed one year deferral; however, many ACPNF fellowship programs cover the cost of that examination, and it is in the best interest of the applicant to take the exam end of fellowship year.

-- ABNS application and case log: Applicants should initiate application for ABNS certification, then begin the caselog submission process using the ABNS caselog data system called POST.
-Those tracking toward a pediatric RFP and who are on track to becoming ABNS certified must take the pediatric focused ABNS oral examination.
+- ABNS application and case log: Applicants should initiate application for ABNS certification, and then begin the case log submission process using the ABNS case log data system called POST.
+Those tracking toward a pediatric RFP and who are on track to becoming ABNS certified must select pediatrics as their focus and take the pediatric focused ABNS oral examination.

-- If the applicant’s case log does not meet the pediatric minimums (See ABNS Case log Requirements below), but the intention is to eventually pursue the pediatric RFP, the applicant should take the ABNS pediatric focused oral examination.
-Then within 5 years, submit another caselog that meets criteria directly to the ABPNS (See ABPNS Caselog Requirements below).
+- If the applicant's case log does not meet the pediatric minimums (See ABNS Case log Requirements below), but the intention is to eventually pursue the pediatric Recognized Focused Practice Designation (RFPD) in pediatric neurological surgery, the applicant should take the ABNS pediatric focused oral examination anyway and has 5 years to submit a qualifying case log directly to the ABPNS (See ABPNS Case log Requirements below).

 ABPNS certification for those on the RCPSC track:

-Applicants certified by the Royal College who have completed an ACPNF-accredited fellowship are eligible for ABPNS-RCPSC dual RFP.
-There are 3 steps to this process:
+Applicants certified by the Royal College who have completed an ACPNF-accredited fellowship are eligible for the ABPNS-RCPSC dual subspecialty credential in pediatric neurological surgery.
+There are three steps to this process:

-- Case log: Approximately 2-3 years after fellowship applicants should begin collecting cases for the oral examination, then submit a caselog that meets criteria (See ABPNS Caselog Requirements below).
+- Case log: Candidates can begin collecting cases for the oral examination straight out of fellowship, then submit a case log that meets criteria (See ABPNS Case log Requirements below).

 ABPNS certification for those seeking ABPNS certification via the Subsequent Joint Pathway :